GaganpreetKhurana/Financial_Assistant/README.md

 **Project Discussion**

-- Our Preliminary domain had shortlisted to a web and ml based project
+- Our Preliminary domain was shortlisted to a web and ml based project
 - Among many other ideas, we decided to build an application which helps a user keep track of all their financial expenditures

 ---